 When the body is too hot, regulation occurs through sweating to cool it down.
 When it is too cold, the hypothalamus triggers shivering to warm it up.

 Although it may seem counterintuitive, eating spicy foods and engaging in activities that cause the body to sweat could potentially make it feel cooler in comparison with the outside temperature.
 This is because sweating reduces body temperature.

 Below are eight tips for reducing body heat:

 1. Drink cool liquids

 Drinking cool liquids, such as water or iced tea, can help reduce body temperature by cooling the body internally.
-The regular intake of fluids can also prevent dehydration, which
+The regular intake of fluids can also prevent dehydration, which can increase body heat.

 2. Go somewhere with cooler air

 People can reduce their body temperature by moving to an area with a cooler external temperature.
 The body will lose heat by convection.